Only-Mike/DeepLearning-and-AI/README.md

 <br>
 Each Assignment is created in Google Colab and has a Google Colab button in the top left corner.
 <br>
-Each assignment differs in difficulty but is somehow in order from assignment 1 being the "easiest" and assignment 4 being the most complicated.
+Each assignment differs in difficulty but is in somehow order from assignment 1 being the "easiest" or simplest and assignment 4 being the most complicated.
 <br>
 Furthermore assigment 4 can be found and tested on HuggingFace following this link --> https://huggingface.co/spaces/Only-Mike/ADHD_QA_Bot
 <br>